JKKALIISA/patient-management/readme.md

 # Patient Management System

-A comprehensive patient management system using Next.js, Prisma with SQLite, and shadcn/ui components.
+A comprehensive patient management system created using Next.js, Prisma with SQLite, and shadcn/ui components.
 This system will allow doctors to manage patients and for patients to book appointments and view recommendations.

 ## System Overview